Best Secured Credit Cards in Canada for 2026

 How long do I need to use a secured credit card?

-You need to use a secured credit card until your credit score improves enough for you to apply for a better card.
+You need to use a secured credit card until your credit score improves enough to qualify for an unsecured card.
 A good credit score in Canada is 660–724, but how long it takes you to reach it depends on your current credit score and spending habits.

-It takes your credit score 30–90 days to update, so bank on using a secured credit card for 3 months to 1 year at best.
+It takes your credit score 30–90 days to update, so plan to use a secured credit card for 3 months to 1 year at best.

 Secured credit card pros and cons

-When deciding whether a secured card is right for you, consider that while they can be a huge help in rebuilding credit, you'll still be charged interest and other types of fees.
+When deciding whether a secured card is right for you, keep in mind that while they can be a significant help in rebuilding credit, you'll still be charged interest and other fees.

 Here's an overview of the pros and cons related to secured credit cards: